Confirm-Solutions/imprint/docs/design/model.md

 and the sum over `j` will give us a binomial distribution with size `n`, parameter `p_i`.
 This certainly correlates the binomials for each of the parameters `p_i`, but this _does not_ invalidate our math.
+In fact, this correlation only helps smooth-out the Type I error profile.
 Furthermore, assuming `U_j` and `p_i` are sorted, we can compute _all_ binomials by reading `U` and `p` exactly once.
-Note that this optimization is only possible because a `model` attaches itself to the full `GridRange`.
 Moreover, if the model assumes independent binomial draws for `k` arms and there are `d` grid-points, it is enough to only save the _unique_ parameter values for each arm, and hence, enough to only compute binomials for these unique parameters.
 For this particular binomial model, the number of unique parameter values is typically `O(log(d))`, which introduces massive memory and computation savings.
+Note that this optimization is only possible because a `model` attaches itself to the full `GridRange`.

 After sampling the RNG,
 we typically have to further compute the sufficient statistic,